Hesprs/Hesprs.github.io/Contents/about/en.md

 5. Now the search function searches key words in every languages, lest the case that search results disappear when shifted to other languages;
 6. Apply blur effect to the title bar;
 7. Align the colour of checked radio category buttons in the navigation panel with the theme colour;
-8. Fix the bug that the blur shadow doesn't cover the whole page in large screen devices;
+8. Fix the bug that causes the blur shadow not to cover the whole page in large screen devices;
 9. Fix the bug of Cookies-driven automatic dark mode shifting not working when the preference is light mode;
 10. Fix the bug of no search results appears when using URL with "search=" + Chinese characters to simulate the search function.